St3451/Structural_Bioinformatics/2_PyMOL_PDB/README.md

 • The resolution is 2Å (acceptable)
 • R-factor is 25 (acceptable)
 • B-factor: there are no electron density maps for this structure, so the information about the B-factor is not available
-• Ramachandran plot: 1.7% outliers (bad)
+• Ramachandran plot: 1.7% outliers
-• Side chains: 3,9% outliers (bad)
+• Side chains: 3,9% outliers

 The resolution and R-factor of the 1STE file are acceptable but there are several outliers and the information about the B-factor is not available.
 So even if it has a decent resolution, since there may be several errors in the model I think that the overall quality is not so good.